Chapter 11:

 “Dad…” Harper wanted to console his father, but the look of wrath building on Amala’s face stopped him cold.
 “A-Amala, that’s enough!
 My Dad…whatever happened to you…you heard what he said!”

 (What do I do?)
 Nicolaus’s brain rifled through options, but there was no perfect thing to say.
-He was an unwilling participant in the matter, but to a small degree, he was completely involved!
+He was an unwilling witness in the matter, but to a small degree, he was completely involved!
 Amala was his friend, and he wanted to support her!
 “Let’s leave.”
 What he settled on had about as much impact as a leaf falling into a brush in the middle of autumn.

-Everyone turned and looked at the well-meaning, yet ultimately inept young man.
+Everyone turned and looked at the well-meaning, yet ultimately, inept young man.
 “Nicolaus…” With eyes filled to the brim with conflict, Amala turned to Nicolaus seeking any type of reassurance. “…You believe me, right?
 That he’s lying…”

 “I can’t apologize enough for everything you had to go through!
 Chelsea Becke was one of my top students…she would’ve been an incredible dancer!
 Watching such a horrible thing happen…those girls poisoning themselves…” Calvin spoke with a wavering voice.
 Harper just stood by, watching his father physically breaking down, falling to his knees.
 “It’s one of my greatest failures in life to have allowed it on my watch!
 If I can do anything to…”